Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Static pressure test results
 	- Typical nightly results range betwwen -.03 and -.09 psi at my house.
  	- Pressure decrease will be greater (-.
-38 psi +-) if the test is run soon after the water heater has been activated and the pressure tank has peaked and is on the doewswing.
+38 psi +-) if the test is run soon after the water heater has been activated and the pressure tank has peaked and is on the downswing.
     	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static pressure test under normal conditions.

 ## Adaptive Threshhold Theory of Operation